maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 - If you need to troubleshoot inside the ansible-test container, add `--docker-terminate never` to the call inside the hacking script.
 The container will then persist even on failure, and you can debug it

-#### Hints for role development

-None so far

-### Update Tests and Documentation
+## Testing Framework

-We use `molecule` to test all roles and the `ansible-test` suite to rest modules.
-In addition to local tests, CI jobs are also run on Github
+We use `molecule` to test all roles and the `ansible-test` suite to test modules.
+Calls to these are handled by `tox` and the [`tox-ansible` extension]( https://github.com/ansible-community/tox-ansible).

-To run the full test suite, run `./test.sh`.
-You can inspect the file to see the individual test steps.
+You can run all the required tests for this project with `./scripts/test.sh`.
+You can also open that file to view the individual test stages.

 Note that you **can't** just run `tox`, as the `sanity` and `integration` environments need extra parameters passed to `ansible-test`.
 Without these, they will fail.
 In addition, the `tox-ansible` plugin (which automatically generate scenario envs)